mixmix/mixmix.github.io/content/post/relationship-retros/index.md

   3. Build a bit
   4. (repeat)

-But we ALSO apply the feedback loop to the our team process too (it's part of the building, why not?):
+But we ALSO apply the feedback loop to our team process (it's part of the building, why not?):
   1. Take a bearing -- how we feeling about that last round?
   2. Set a course -- any changes we should make to how we're working?